 Converted category totals in Reports in PocketSmith

-Category totals are always converted to your base currency within Reports in PocketSmith.
-This applies to the Income & Expense Statment, Cashflows, the Dashboard Earning & Spending chart, and the Trends page.
+Category totals are always converted to your base currency within the following reports Income & Expense, Cashflows, and the Dashboard Earning & Spending chart.

 However, note that the information displayed in the category total tooltip changes depending on whether you have the option to ' show amounts in base currency instead of native where possible' selected or not.